 2018 was a turning point for the new energy vehicle development both in China and worldwide.
 NIO entered NASDAQ getting officially listed on the capital market on September 12.
 A few days later, BAIC BJEV was listed on the Shanghai A-share market and renamed the company as BAIC BluePark (600733).
 Unlike NIO, BAIC BJEV is backed by the capital and industrial endorsement of its parent company BAIC Group, as can be seen from their profile.

 NIO released its unaudited financial report for 2018 on March 6.
 The data showed that in 2018, total auto sales revenue amounted to CNY 4.9 billion (USD 704 million).
 The annual net loss for the period was CNY 9.6 billion (USD 1.4 billion), up 92.0% year-over-year.

 As for the increase in operating income, according to the company's officials, it happened mainly due to the increase in the scale of business.
-In 2018, BAIC BIEV sold 158,000 new energy vehicles (annual increase of 53%), ranking first (for six consecutive years) in China in terms of pure electric vehicles sales and second in regard to sales of new energy vehicles.
+In 2018, BAIC BIEV sold 158,000 new energy vehicles (an annual increase of 53%), ranking first (for six consecutive years) in China in terms of pure electric vehicle sales and second in regard to sales of new energy vehicles.